-Approval will be granted to Higher Technical Qualifications for an initial period of 5 years from the point that the awarding body is informed of the final approval.
+Approval for Higher Technical Qualifications will be indefinite until there is a withdrawal.
+The Institute can review approved qualifications at any time after approval.
+We reserve the right to withdraw approval at any time as a result of a review or concerns that a qualification no longer meets our criteria or is to detriment of employers or learners.
 We will set out a full process for reviews in due course.
 We will also keep this process under review to reflect any broader changes in the programme.

 However, reviews will follow the following principles:

-Outside this formal review point, there will be additional opportunities for changes to qualifications be approved either initiated by awarding bodies or in response to revisions to occupational standards.
+Outside this formal review point, there will be additional opportunities for changes to approved qualifications either initiated by applicants or in response to revisions to occupational standards.
 These are outlined below.
-To take account of these changes, the Institute will take a pragmatic and flexible approach, using discretion to vary and extend the approval period as appropriate.

-Awarding bodies make changes to qualifications as part of continuous improvement.
-There are two types of changes, major changes which will need to be submitted to the Institute for approval, and minor changes which will not need approval.
+Applicants make changes to qualifications as part of continuous improvement.
+There are two types of changes, major and minor modifications which will need to be submitted to the Institute for review.

-Occupational standards are revised from time to time by employers.
-Some of these revisions will be led by employers (e.g. due to changes in technology or practice) and some will be initiated by the Institute as part of regular reviews of standards.
-The Institute will inform awarding bodies of any proposed revisions.
+Occupational standards are revised from time to time Some of these revisions will be led by employers (e.g., due to changes in technology or practice) and some will be initiated by the Institute as part of regular reviews of standards.
+The Institute will inform applicants of any proposed revisions.
 There will be two types of changes resulting from revisions:

-The Institute will expect content changes to be made and submitted for approval within a year of a revised standard being published and awarding body informed.
-The newly approved qualification should then be taught as soon as possible, in line with the awarding body’s usual best practice (e.g. allowing providers at least a year with the new materials).
+The Institute will expect content changes to be made and submitted for approval within a year of a revised standard being published and applicant informed.
+The newly approved qualification should then be taught as soon as possible, in line with the applicant’s usual best practice (e.g., allowing providers at least a year with the new materials).

-We will discuss more significant changes with awarding bodies on a case-by-case basis.
+We will discuss more significant changes with applicants on a case-by-case basis.
 This will include the timetable for withdrawing approval from the qualification if an occupational standard is to be entirely withdrawn.

 A qualification and standard do not require any changes from the original approval to the point of review.